Constraint-Optimal Driven Allocation for Scalable QEC Decoder Scheduling: Result

 \section{Result}

-This section presents the experimental results of the proposed CODA scheduling policy.
+This section presents the results of numerical demonstrations of the proposed CODA scheduling policy.
 We evaluate its performance through simulations on various benchmark circuits and comparative scheduling policies, providing a quantitative analysis of CODA’s effectiveness and a discussion of its advantages over existing approaches.